Facts to Consider

-You can help protect the health of your family and the environment, and still have a lovely lawn, by going organic.
+- You can help protect the health of your family and the environment, and still have a lovely lawn, by going organic.
 It's easier than most people think.
-For Information on easy steps, and resources for exploring this further click on the THIS ORGANIC YARD* link below.
+Discover how conserve water by gardening organically (PDF).
+This information originally published in Town of Narransett’s Stormwater Currents, Spring 2009.